gh-PonyM/codesnipper/README.md

 **Install shell completion**

-You can get autocomplete for your snipppets folders (`-f` flag), which can be handy
+You can get autocomplete for your snippets folders (`-f` flag), which can be handy

     cs-cli --install-completion